Get the Best Debt Consolidation Loan in 2023

 What is a good interest rate on a debt consolidation loan?

 Traditional banks start debt consolidation loan interest rates at around 7%.
-Alternative lenders start their rates around 13%, but they can range to above 40%.
+Alternative lenders start their rates around 13%, but they can range to more than 40%.

 Rates depend on your financial situation, credit score, the amount borrowed and whether the loan is secured or not.
 Shop loan offers to get the best rate for you.